 Foreign Exchange Market Liberalization Level: There is a lack of efficiency on the offshore currency market.
-Liquidity on the onshore currency market has improved following floating of the FX rate for the Egyptian Pound in November 2016 but has remained relatively low.
+Liquidity on the onshore currency market has improved following floating of the FX rate for the Egyptian Pound in November 2016, but has remained relatively low.
+In addition, there are constraints on the onshore currency market (e.g., foreign exchange transactions must be linked to security transactions).